tzurbaev/laniakea-docs/docs/exceptions.md

 ## Message translations

-If your application supports multiple languages, you can use Laravel's translation system to provide localized error messages along with error message in English (or any other language that was used to describe `MESSAGE` constant).
+If your application supports multiple languages, you can use Laravel's translation system to provide localized error messages along with error message in English (or any other language that was used to describe the `MESSAGE` constant).

-By default, Laniakea's exception renderer will use error code (`ERROR_CODE` constant) as a part of translation key.
+By default, Laniakea's exception renderer will use the error code (`ERROR_CODE`) constant as a part of translation key.
-It uses `exceptions.` as namespace and `.message` as final translation segment.
+It's also uses `exceptions.` as the translation namespace and `.message` as the final translation segment.

 For example, if your error code is `users.not_found`, the translation key will be `exceptions.users.not_found.message`.
-That means, that Laravel's translation system will look for a translation in `lang/<locale>/exceptions.php` file (where `<locale>` is the current locale of the application):
+That means that Laravel's translation system will look for a translation in `lang/<locale>/exceptions.php` file (where `<locale>` is the current locale of the application):

 ```php